dotch3/bookingmate/README.md

 ---

-### Current Phase: Test Execution (`phase-3-test-execution`) ⏳
+### Current Phase: Test Automation (`phase-4-test-automation`) ⏳
-Phase 3 is currently in progress, focusing on **systematic test execution** using the established test artifacts as the foundation for manual testing, exploratory testing sessions, and comprehensive bug reporting.
+Phase 4 is currently in progress, focusing on **automated test implementation** using Cypress to automate the test cases identified as automation candidates.

 ---